Our Mission

 Supporting the Mission

-Contact us at info@campgraves.org volunteer by giving of your time and talents in service to our community or to donate materials and supplies.
+Contact us at info@campgraves.org to volunteer by giving of your time and talents in service to our community or to donate materials and supplies.

 Monetary donations can be made using the “Donate” link at the top of the page, by mailing a check to 15030 State Route 45 South, Water Valley, KY 42085, or you can contact our office at 270-568-0032 for more information on how you can donate.